Mobile navigation allows map partners to easily display their maps as well as present visual and audio turn-by-turn prompts on the head unit.

 SDLConfiguration.
 A property called

-securityManagers must be set if connecting to a version of Core that requires secure video & audio streaming.
-This property requires an array of classes of Security Managers, which will conform to the
+securityManagers must be set if connecting to a version of Core that requires secure video and audio streaming.
+This property requires an array of classes of security managers, which will conform to the

 SDLSecurityType protocol.
 These security libraries are provided by the OEMs themselves, and will only work for that OEM.
-There is not a general catch-all security library.
+There is no general catch-all security library.

 SDLLifecycleConfiguration* lifecycleConfig = [SDLLifecycleConfiguration defaultConfigurationWithAppName:@"<#App Name#>" fullAppId:@"<#App Id#>"]; lifecycleConfig.appType = SDLAppHMITypeNavigation; SDLStreamingMediaConfiguration *streamingConfig = [SDLStreamingMediaConfiguration secureConfigurationWithSecurityManagers:@[OEMSecurityManager.class]]; SDLConfiguration *config = [SDLConfiguration configurationWithLifecycle:lifecycleConfig lockScreen:[SDLLockScreenConfiguration enabledConfiguration] logging:[SDLLogConfiguration defaultConfiguration] streamingMedia:streamingConfig fileManager:[SDLFileManagerConfiguration defaultConfiguration]];